mattschlosser/bus/README.md

 ## Backend

 This is a simple project I dad this evening to read bus data from a database.
-A simple server for sending bus data to the client based on a time interval.
+I created a simple server for sending bus data to the client based on a time interval.